lbke/ssr-theory/readme.md

 We should keep in mind that there is no such thing as a "serverless" website.
 Static websites are relying on very simple servers, that just do some redirections, but there are always servers and HTTP requests around the corner.

 Therefore, build-time rendering can be redefined as a server-side pre-computation of a handful requests the end-user may or may not make against the server.
-The initial input is still an HTTP request, only the render moment differs with per-reque
+The initial input is still an HTTP request, only the render moment differs with per-request SSR.

 #### Steps of server rendering